Heracles: A HfO2 Ferroelectric Capacitor Compact Model for Efficient Circuit Simulations: Physical device model

+The total depletion capacitance is then the sum of the depletion capacitance of the up and down state, weighted by the portion of the domains that are in the respective state:

-The voltage $V_{fe}$ experienced by the ferroelectric layer then depends on the voltage drop over the interface layer $V{int}$ and the depletion capacitance $\varepsilon_{depl}$, which sums up to the total applied voltage $V_{app}$ (Eq.~\ref{eq:vappl}).
-A depolarization field then arises from the charges originating from the ferroelectric switching process which lead to a voltage over the interface and depletion capacitances.
+The voltage $V_{fe}$ experienced by the ferroelectric layer, and governing the switching process, then depends on the voltage drop over the interface layer $V_{int}$ and the potential drop $\varphi_{depl}$ across the depletion capacitance $C_{depl}$:

+which sums up to the total applied voltage $V_{app}$, the voltage between the top and the bottom electrodes:

+A depolarization field then arises from the charges originating from the ferroelectric switching process which lead to a voltage over the interface and depletion capacitance.
+However, to accurately model the dynamics of the depolarization fields caused by the interface capacitance, we consider the leakage current ($J_{fn}$) through the interface layer via Fowler-Nordheim tunneling:
-The depletion capacitance (Eq.~\ref{eq:cdepl}, Fig.~\ref{subfig:cdepl}), which we model independently for both polarization directions \cite{kim-2023} similar to the polysilicon depletion model (Eq. \ref{eq:cdepl_par}) \cite{arora_1995}, in particular has a pronounced influence on the switching process, as it severely slows down the switching process (Fig.~\ref{subfig:pol_cdepl}) due to the low series capacitance.
-This phenomenon can be severely impacted by charge screening due to trapped charges, which is modeled by the static charge $Q_{fix,depl}$, which we expect to be related to the saturation polarization $P_s$ of the ferroelectric layer.
-In addition, we consider the leakage current through the interface layer and the ferroelectric layer via Fowler-Nordheim (Eq.~\ref{eq:jfn}) and Poole-Frenkel (Eq.~\ref{eq:jpf}) conduction mechanisms respectively.

-As a result, the compact model is applicable in several circuit simulation procedures, such as DC, AC, or transient simulations under arbitrary voltage or current waveforms.
+with interface energy barrier height $\phi_{b,int}$, electron rest mass $m_0$ and electron effective mass in the interface $m_{eff,int}$.
+For the leakage current in the ferroelectric layer, which we consider the dominant contribution to the overall device leakage current, we implement a Poole-Frenkel conduction mechanism:

+where $\mu_{fe}$ is the carrier mobility in the ferroelectric layer, $N_{fe}$ is the density of states in the conduction band and $\phi_{tr,fe}$ is the trap depth.
+As a result, the model allows to accurately describe several device behaviors that can be attributed to the contributions of macroscopic effects, such as the interface or depletion layer, with physical and experimentally verifiable parameters.
+Further, since the model is not relying on drawing from a statistical distribution or conditional branching to implement the ferroelectric switching process, the SPICE simulation is computationally efficient and well-posed, leading to reliable convergence.
+Ultimately, this allows the model to be used in Monte Carlo simulations reliably and efficiently.